fabianfassnacht/Cloud_Compare_3DFin/1_3Dfin_cloudcompare.md

 In this case you would **uncheck the "Normalize point cloud" box** in the Basic-tab of the 3DFin user interface.
 By unchecking the box, the drop-down menu "Normalized Height Field Name" will be activated and you will have to **select the attribute name** of the data column that includes the normalized height values of the point-cloud.
 After this, you can run the workflow as learned before.

-This option can also be used to reduce processing time: In case you have already run the 3DFin workflow successfully one time and the quality of the DTM was good, you can re-use the point-cloud created by the 3DFin workflow for this purposes.
+This option can also be used to reduce processing time: In case you have already run the 3DFin workflow successfully one time and the quality of the DTM was good, you can re-use the point-cloud created by the 3DFin workflow for this purpose.
 Each point cloud created by the 3DFin workflow contains a normalized height field and can hence be directly put into the workflow again without the need to normalize the point cloud again.
-One situation in which you could be interested in this is if you want to for example check how the outputs of the workflow is influenced by changing some of the settings in the "Advanced"-tab of the 3DFin user interface.
+One situation in which you could be interested in this is if you want to for example check how the outputs of the workflow are influenced by changing some of the settings in the "Advanced"-tab of the 3DFin user interface.

 With this final tip, we have reached the end of the tutorial with respect to the data processing in CloudCompare.
 In Exercise II we will learn how we can process the outputs of the 3DFin workflow to higher-level information products.
 More concretely, we will derive volume and then biomass estimates for the trees trunks identified from the first dataset.